CQCL/hugr/specification/hugr.md

 ##### Comparison with MLIR

-There are a lot of broad similarities here, with MLIR’s regions providing hierarchy, and “graph” regions being like DSGs.
+There are a lot of broad similarities here, with MLIR's regions providing hierarchy, and "graph" regions being like DSGs.
 Significant differences include:

   - MLIR uses names everywhere, which internally are mapped to some kind